ossu/computer-science/README.md

 - [Git Immersion](http://gitimmersion.com/index.html)
 - [How to Use Git and GitHub](https://www.udacity.com/course/how-to-use-git-and-github--ud775)

 **ps**: You don't need to do all that courses.
-Just pick one of them, learn the minimal because the other things you will learn on the fly!
+Just pick one of them, learn the minimal because the other things you will learn on the go!

 ## Next Goals